 ArcGIS Enterprise and ArcGIS Online are two comprehensive products that enable all industries with organization-wide mapping, analysis, data management, sharing, and collaboration capabilities.
 Both products support these workflows in secure, scalable, and flexible ways that you can customize to meet your organizational and business needs.

 When choosing which product is right for you, note that it does not have to be one product or the other.
 ArcGIS Enterprise and ArcGIS Online are designed to work together and can serve different purposes in your organization.

 ArcGIS Enterprise and ArcGIS Online similarities

-ArcGIS Enterprise and ArcGIS Online operate around a central website that empowers users to create, customize, analyze, and share 2D and 3D data, maps, and apps.
-Users can share this information with select groups, the entire organization, or the public.
+ArcGIS Enterprise and ArcGIS Online operate around a central website that empowers organization members to create, customize, analyze, and share 2D and 3D data, maps, and apps.
+Members can share this information with select groups, the entire organization, or the public.

 With both ArcGIS Enterprise and ArcGIS Online, you have access to templates and configurable apps to get started, as well as a suite of Esri apps for the office and the field.
 In addition, you can take advantage of a vast collection of geographic data and information through ArcGIS Living Atlas of the World.

 Administrators can customize the look and feel of the ArcGIS Online and ArcGIS Enterprise sites, add users, adjust privileges, and set advanced settings and properties through similar web-based interfaces.